boss-tweed/Personal-Projects-Repo/README.md

 - Barebones console app:
     - Coded w/ C#
     - Menu to deposit and withdraw balances
-    - User be able to specify which opptions
+    - User be able to specify which options
-    - pronts current balance
+    - prints current balance